 - 1.4.2 The adoption of infrastructure renewals accounting by the industry overcame only in part such limitations of traditional HCA for infrastructure assets.
 Infrastructure renewals accounting is used for long-life network assets (called infrastructure assets).
 It effectively regards the whole quantum of individual assets as a single infrastructure asset.
-Infrastructure renewals accounting is based on an operational assessment of activity needed to maintain the serviceability of the underground infrastructure over a reasonably long period (typically in excess of 15 years). - 1.4.3 These rules on Current Cost Accounting (CCA) build on infrastructure renewals accounting and will provide WICS with measures of total real costs and of trends in the real rates of return that are suitable for comparative purposes.
-FRS12 Provisions, contingent liabilities and contingent assets and FRS15 Tangible Fixed Assets are to be dis-applied for infrastructure assets for regulatory accounts purposes in so far as they classify infrastructure depreciation and renewal expenditure in the accounts.
-As a result of this dis-application, a reconciliation between the statutory accounts and the historic cost regulatory accounts should be included within the regulatory accounts in accordance with Appendix 2 of RAR 3.
+Infrastructure renewals accounting is based on an operational assessment of activity needed to maintain the serviceability of the underground infrastructure over a reasonably medium to long period (typically in excess of 15 years). - 1.4.3 These rules on infrastructure renewals accounting and will provide WICS with measures of total real costs of maintaining the infrastructure network.